Reproducing Abell 2744 with the HyperMillennium Simulation: The basis of the Procrustes analysis

 \subsection{The Pure Geometrical Selection}

 To ensure robust candidate selection, we implement an iterative refinement process.
 For each halo, we generate multiple random 3D rotations followed by projections, after which the \texttt{Procrustes} distance $D_{\rm proc}$ is computed for each orientation.
+To determine the optimal alignment, we minimise the distance $D_{\rm proc, min}$ to find its minimum value using the \texttt{scipy.optimize} routine \citep[SciPy:][]{Scipy_1.17}.
+The projection yielding $D_{\rm proc, min}$ is then retained as the best match.

+To assess the stability of \texttt{Procrustes} results, we implement two optimization termination criteria, one is with a fixed iterations limit and the other is automatic termination.
+When using a fixed number, 100 iterations are sufficient to achieve stable results.
+Alternatively, \texttt{scipy.optimize.minimize} routine using the \texttt{L-BFGS-B} regulation typically converges on $D_{\rm proc, min}$ within a few tens of iterations, offering greater computational efficiency.
+The two strategies yielded nearly identical alignment results.
+Combined with visual inspection, our final selection of candidates is robust to the specific optimisation strategy employed.

-For each halo, we retain the projection that yields the minimum distance $D_{\rm proc, min}$, thus ensuring we consider the best possible alignment.
-All halos are then ranked according to their $D_{\rm proc, min}$, with smaller values signifying closer morphological resemblance to A2744.
+After the optimisation process, all halos are ranked according to their $D_{\rm proc, min}$, with smaller values signifying closer morphological resemblance to A2744.
 We finally select candidates with $D_{\rm proc, min}$ falling within the lowest 10th percentile of the distribution.
 We complement this procedure with careful visual examination of the projected cluster configurations.
 The resulting set, identified as halos Nos.
 194, 232, 377, 413, 328, forms \textbf{Group I}—the geometrically selected A2744 analogues.